Ravindra9547/Thursdaylab/15-12-2022/README.md

 6.LabSearchLetterString.java
 ----------------------------
-i.Write a program to check if the letter 'e' is present in the word 'mumbai' or not.
+i.
+Write a program to check if the letter 'e' is present in the word 'mumbai' or not.

-ii.Write a program to check if the word "I" is present in the "I love my India" or not.
+ii.
+Write a program to check if the word "I" is present in the "I love my India" or not.